High-precision measurement of the W boson mass with the CMS experiment: Methods

 } We choose the CS reference frame~\cite{CS-frame}, where $\cos\theta^*$ and $\phi^*$ correspond to the polar and azimuthal angles of the muon emitted in the \PW boson decay.
 The angular coefficients $A_i$ depend on the boson charge, rapidity \yv, \ptv, and \mv.
 Combined with the unpolarized cross section \sigmaUL, they describe the relationship between the boson production and the kinematic distributions of the decay muons.
 The $P_i$ spherical harmonics describe the kinematic distributions of the daughter muon, which depend on the properties of the \PW or \PZ boson.

 The nominal predictions for the angular distributions, from \MiNNLO, are NNLO accurate in QCD.
 Uncertainties in the predicted angular coefficients impact the \ptmu and \etamu distributions by modifying the polarization of the \PW boson.
 Uncertainties in the angular coefficients are assessed by varying \muR and \muF in the \MiNNLO predictions.
-The correlations of higher-order corrections across phase space and processes are not well known.
+The correlations of HO corrections across phase space and processes are not well known.
 Therefore, we consider these variations uncorrelated among the $A_i$ coefficients and in ten \ptv bins, but correlated across \yv, and between $\PW^+$, $\PW^-$, and \PZ.

 We have verified that the \MiNNLO predictions and uncertainties for the angular coefficients are consistent with NNLO fixed order calculations, and that the $A_i$ coefficients predicted at \NtLL, assessed with both \scetlib and \dyturbo, are consistent with the \MiNNLO predictions within the assigned uncertainties.
+We have validated that the $A_i$ coefficients predicted by \MiNNLO are consistent with those measured in data for \PZ boson production.
+Measurements of the $A_i$ coefficients for \PW boson production recently reported by the ATLAS Collaboration~\cite{ATLAS:2025mlt} confirm the accuracy of the NNLO predictions.
 The isotropic smearing of the colliding partons due to the intrinsic \kt model of \PYTHIA induces a modest change to the angular coefficients, in particular $A_1$ and $A_3$ at low \PW or \PZ boson transverse momentum.
 The full difference between the angular coefficients before and after the \PYTHIA8 shower and intrinsic \kt is taken as an additional systematic uncertainty, fully correlated across angular coefficients, phase space, and \PW and \PZ boson production.
 The total uncertainty in \mw due to the uncertainty in the predicted angular coefficients is 3.2\MeV, with the largest contributions coming from $A_{0}$, $A_{2}$, and $A_{4}$.
+If the uncertainty in the angular coefficients defined by variations of \muR and \muF is excluded from the profiling procedure and estimated by repeating the maximum likelihood fit for each variation, the measured value of \mw shifts by $+2.5\MeV$.
+This increases the uncertainty in the angular coefficients to 3.9\MeV.